fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 unidirectional graph which does not contain cycles.
-A cycle is not just node A pointing to node B, which points to node A, it can also be node A pointing to node B pointing to node C pointing to node A, and so on an so forth until we have an infinite number of nodes to traverse until we get back to node A again, like going all the way to Mordor just to go back to the friggin shire.
+A cycle is not just node A pointing to node B, which points to node A, it can also be node A pointing to node B pointing to node C pointing to node A, and so on an so forth until we have an infinite number of nodes to traverse until we get back to node A again, like going all the way to Mordor just to go back to the friggin Shire.
 No eagles will save you.
 You will just have to walk home.
-As you can imagine can be a costly property to assert unless we devise mechanisms to prevent this from happening in the first place.
+As you can imagine this can be a costly property to assert, unless we devise mechanisms to prevent this from happening in the first place.

 <figure markdown>